coreykirkland/metaMAG_BETA/README.md

 ##### MetaMAG Script 2:
 * Clusters amino acid sequences from all MGs into gene families (GFs) - MMseqs2.
 * MMseqs2 statistics.
+* Calculates the number of genes in each GF.
-* Calculates TPM for each annotated gene, the total TPM of the genes in a GF/Cluster, and the percentage of a genes TPM within a GF.
-Also calculates the number of genes in each GF.
+* Calculates TPM for each annotated gene, the total TPM of the genes in a GF/Cluster for a given MG, and the percentage of a genes TPM out of the total TPM for a GF in a given MG.

+##### MetaMAG Script 3:
+* Calculates the percentage of reads for a GF (based on TPM values from "MetaMAG Script 2") in a given MG that belong to a MAG.
+* Reads which are not assigned to a MAG are referred to as "Unbinned" for each GF in each MG.

+##### MetaMAG Script 4:
+IN DEVELOPMENT

+##### MetaMAG Script 5:
+* Calculates strain-level population statistics (SNV, nucleotide diversity, and pNpS) for genes and averages for GFs.
+* Also includes script to combine gene statistics with MAGs.

+### **Additional Scripts:**
+* A Bash and R script to merge GFs with KO (Kegg Orthology) database assignment for functional annotation of the GFs.
+Requires output file from KofamScan.